-- Store all acids in a dedicated corrosives or acid cabinet.
+• Store all acids in a dedicated corrosives or acid cabinet.
 The best acid cabinets are built with wood because metal cabinets will quickly corrode from acid fumes.
 Wood cabinets will provide years of safe and durable acid storage.
 The cabinet should be located in a locked chemical storeroom.
-If not, the cabinet must be secured with a lock. - Storing acids and bases together in one corrosive cabinet is acceptable.
-However, the bottles may become covered with ammonium chloride from the hydrochloric acid and ammonia fumes.
-The cabinet and bottles should be washed with TSP or other strong cleaner to remove the white film. - If an acid cabinet in not available, store concentrated acid in Saf-Stor[TM] shipping cubes.
-A Saf-Stor cube will provide good secondary containment and protection. - Label all prepared acid solutions before storing them with at least the name of the acid, its concentration, a hazard warning or how the acid can hurt you and the date prepared on the label.
+If not, the cabinet must be secured with a lock.

+- Storing acids and bases together in one corrosives cabinet is acceptable if they are physically separated on different shelves or isolated from one another.
+Bottles may become covered with ammonium chloride from hydrochloric acid and ammonia fumes.
+The cabinet and bottles should be washed with TSP (Trisodium phosphate) or other strong cleaners to remove the white film.

+- If an acid cabinet in not available, store concentrated acid in Flinn Saf-CubesTM.
+A Saf-Cube will provide good secondary containment and protection.
+(See page 1178.)

+- Label all prepared acid solutions before storing them with at least the name of the acid, concentration, hazard warning or how the acid can hurt you, and date prepared on the label.

 - Always keep the appropriate color-coded acid bottle cap on the concentrated acid bottle.
 Never use these caps on other bottles.
 Color-coded bottle caps provide an extra safety measure to identify concentrated acids if the label is removed or destroyed.
 If an acid bottle cap becomes cracked or discolored, always replace the cap with the proper color-coded cap.
-The following colors are used on all concentrated acid bottles sold in the United States.
+The following colors are used on all concentrated reagent bottles sold in the United States.

-- Acetic Acid-Brown
+- Acetic Acid Brown

-- Phosphoric Acid-White
+- Phosphoric Acid White

-- Hydrochloric Acid-Blue
+- Hydrochloric Acid Blue

+- Sulfuric Acid Yellow

+- Nitric Acid Red

+- Ammonium Hydroxide Green

+- Concentrated hydrochloric acid fumes continuously and cannot be stored without releasing hydrochloric acid fumes.
+These fumes are responsible for most of the corrosion damage in your chemical storeroom.
+Storing hydrochloric acid in a wood acid cabinet is a must.
+Hydrochloric acid fumes will quickly corrode metal cabinets.